-- B. If the Director is out of town, the Associate Director should be contacted; s/he will coordinate the University's response to the crisis in the Director's absence. - C. S/he will also brief the Director by phone or, if not possible, by fax, about the evolution of the crisis, until such time as the Director returns to campus. - D. IAP Contact Numbers:
+- 1. Whenever necessary, the Study Abroad Staff member who learns of an emergency involving a UW-Madison student, faculty, or staff member abroad will contact the Director of International Academic Programs (IAP), for consultation and coordination of response. - 2.
+If the Director is unavailable, their indicated back-up should be contacted; s/he will coordinate the University's response to the crisis in the Director's absence. - 3.
+S/he will also brief the Director by phone or, if not possible, by fax, about the evolution of the crisis, until such time as the Director returns. - 4.
+IAP Contact Numbers: